tankh99/tp/docs/DeveloperGuide.md

 **Extensions**
-* 1a.
-There are no patients in the system
-  Use case ends.

-* 1b.
-There is no patients that matches the criteria Use case ends.

 * 2a.
 The patient identifier does not match any patient in the system.
   * 2a1.
 CogniCare displays an error message that the patient was not found.